ringcentral/rc-unified-crm-extension/docs/developers/deploy.md

 3. Build and deploy the server

     ```js
-	npm run build
+	npm run serverless-build
-	npm run deploy
+	npm run serverless-deploy
 	```

 !!! tip "Deploying to another platform"
     If you want to deploy it to other platform.
-Run `npm run build` and a build folder will be created for you in the `serverless-deploy` folder.
+Run `npm run build` and a build folder will be created for you in the `build` folder.
 You can then deploy this build folder to any other hosting provider.

 ### Server environment variables